Aimless Debates about God's Existence

 Could you ever persuade a depressed person that life is all rosy, and ask of him to be a sparkling and happy personality instead?
 He is bound to call you a dreamer, because "life is hard, filled with disappointments, and happiness is an illusion."
 Oh, yes, also - "there is no such thing as 'normal".

-When an atheist tries to tell the religionist that he is believing in an illusion, it's not received as an intellectual statement, but as an attack on his, believer's survival strategies - including the one of the after-life.
+When an atheist tries to tell the religionist that he is believing in an illusion, it's not received as an intellectual statement, but as an attack on his, believer's survival strategies---which includes the one of the after-life.

 So far, I have said everything to give you an impression about my "disapproving" of religious beliefs.
 Wrong impression.
 I am not in a position to disapprove of anything what others cherish.
 I am no authority in anyone's life, and all this is only my little confession that I don't share such beliefs.